 - Lavender and lemongrass

-Citrus oils may make skin more sensitive to sun exposure.
+Citrus oils may make your skin more sensitive to sun exposure.

-Why not create a batch and give as gifts?
+Why not create a batch and give it as gifts?
 Your friends will love it!

 For other homemade skin and body care products check out these posts: